qtf0x/gob/README.md

    b. **Optional Settings**: Enter whatever values you like (reasonable defaults are entered automatically) \
    c. **Zone Selection**: This is sort of a matching game; one at a time you must choose a zone type, match it to an actual zone in the loaded mesh from the provided list, and click "Select Zone" (if any zone is assigned to "Single Part Mesh", all other selections will be ignored and calculations will be done as a single-part mesh setup)
 6. Click "OK"
-7. Display desired contour graphs under Results > sGraphics > Contours
+7. Display desired contour graphs under Results > Graphics > Contours

 See below for how to use the color map selection menu.